-As the Subcommittee on Innovation, Data and Commerce Subcommittee discusses the need for a national privacy standard and the ways in which the American Data Privacy and Protection Act (ADPPA) would better protect consumers, NMHC and NAA would like to share our perspective.
-Outlined below are NMHC and NAA's priorities in this space, many of which are included as part
+As the Subcommittee on Innovation, Data and Commerce Subcommittee discusses the need for a national privacy standard and the ways in which the APRA would better protect consumers, NMHC and NAA would like to share our perspective.
+Outlined below are NMHC and NAA's priorities in this space, many of which are included as part of ARPA.
+We believe that these of APRA.
+We believe that these priorities should serve as a starting point for any federal data privacy and security measure:

-1 For more than 25 years, the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA) have partnered to provide a single voice for America's apartment industry.
+&lt;sup>1 For more than 25 years, the National Multifamily Housing Council (NMHC) and the National Apartment Association (NAA) have partnered to provide a single voice for America's apartment industry.
 Our combined memberships are engaged in all aspects of the apartment industry, including ownership, development, management, finance and suppliers partners/service providers.
 NMHC represents the principal officers of over 1,500 firms that own, develop, manage and finance apartments.
 As a federation of more than 145 state and local affiliates, NAA encompasses over 95,000 members, 141 affiliates, and more than 11.6 million apartment homes globally.
 The apartment industry today plays a critical role in housing this nation's households by providing apartment homes to 40.1 million residents, contributing \$3.4 trillion annually to the economy while supporting 17.5 million jobs.